RESTORE THE SHINE TO MEDALLION FINANCIAL CORP.

 Source: Company 10K/Q

-FIGURE 4: Core net income (Ex.
+FIGURE 5: This shows the adjustments to reported earnings to take out the Taxi Medallion impact.
+Core net income (Ex.
 Taxi Medallion) has declined every year since the peak at FYE21.
-1Q24 core net income was an improvement over 4Q23 core net income.
+1Q24 core net income was an anomalous improvement over 4Q23 core net income.
 While the 1Q24 headline core net income trend appeared positive, as our earnings commentary pointed out, 1Q24 core net income was boosted by irregular “gains on equity” and an inexplicably low core provision expense (Ex.
 Taxi Medallion).
-The core provision was materially lower than 1Q23 and 4Q24 despite an annualized core charge-off rate of 3.4% at 1Q24 (exceeding the previous cyclical high of 2.8% at 4Q19), a higher core 30-89 DPD rate YoY of 2.44% at 1Q24 and macro and consumer headwinds going into 2H24.
+2Q24 and 3Q24 core net earnings are essentially flat and hovering near all-time lows since MFIN became consistently profitable in 4Q20.

 Medallion Financial